Georeactor/drawnLayer/README.md

 ### Based on the code for <a href="http://crayonmap.herokuapp.com">Crayon Map</a>

-# drawn-layer
+# drawnLayer

 A canvas tile layer using OpenStreetMap data and Mapzen's vector tiles, to help you make colorful, custom-rendered maps.
+The coordinates of GeoJSON shapes are converted to relative pixel integers so you can draw them directly on canvas tiles.

-Runs on Google Maps and Leaflet maps.
+Runs on Google Maps API and Leaflet maps.

-Library includes GitHub's open source <a href="https://github.com/github/fetch">polyfill for fetch</a>
+Library includes GitHub's open source <a href="https://github.com/github/fetch">polyfill for fetch</a>.
 Minified versions created by jsmin.

 ## <a href="https://georeactor.github.io/drawnLayer/">Leaflet Example</a>